AWS-South-Wales-User-Group/qldb-guide/docs/index.md

+---
+title: QLDB Guide
+description: An open guide to the AWS ledger database
+---

 # A guide to the AWS ledger database

 ![logo](/assets/QLDB-Guide.svg)